KatePril/SelfAssessment/Skills/Java.md

   - JVM: 🖐️ used
   - Maven: 🖐️ used
   - pom.xml: 🖐️ used
-  - Gradle: 👂 heard
+  - Gradle: 🖐️ used
-  - build.gradle: 👂 heard
+  - build.gradle: 🖐️ used